Bar Chart

 Create a Bar Chart

-Click on the Add Widget
+Click the Add Widget

 Configuring the Bar Chart